Please note:

 A printed copy of the burial authority's decision on the "Request for Burial and Cremation" is required as proof that the death has been reported to the burial authority.

-The burial authority is the church parish where the deceased passed away or where they were born.
+The burial authority is the church parish where the deceased passed away.
 Additional information about the "Request for Burial and Cremation" can be found on the website of the Danish Ministry of Ecclesiastical Affairs.

 The completed request form for transporting a deceased person abroad, along with details about the coffin's characteristics, must be signed and submitted.